Uytla/cp3-issues-projects-workflow/submission.md

 Why should both the Issue and the Pull Request be tracked in the same GitHub Project?

-Answer:It keeps my work organized and shows my progress in one place.
+Answer:It keeps my work organized and shows my progress in one place

 ## Reflection